 Category Archives: Taxes

-I received a recent notice enclosed with my latest County Real Estate notice.
+I received a recent notice enclosed with my latest County Real Estate and Personal Property notices.

 “IMPORTANT: You will no longer receive a mailed receipt.
 Official receipts may be printed from our website or obtained in person at one of our offices.”